lethek/CsvHelper.Excel.EPPlus/README.md

 # Csv Helper for Excel

-***This project has been forked from https://github.com/christophano/CsvHelper.Excel and https://github.com/youngcm2/CsvHelper.Excel and heavily modified; primarily so that it can be used with the final LGPL version of [EPPlus](https://github.com/JanKallman/EPPlus) instead of ClosedXml.***
+***This project has been forked from https://github.com/christophano/CsvHelper.Excel and https://github.com/youngcm2/CsvHelper.Excel and heavily modified; primarily so that it can be used with the final LGPL version of [EPPlus](https://github.com/JanKallman/EPPlus) instead of ClosedXml, because it works with encrypted/password-protected Excel documents.***

 ***NuGet packages of this fork are available from MyGet:  https://www.myget.org/feed/lethek/package/nuget/CsvHelper.Excel***

 CsvHelper for Excel is an extension that links two excellent libraries, [CsvHelper](https://joshclose.github.io/CsvHelper/) and [EPPlus](https://github.com/JanKallman/EPPlus).
 It provides an implementation of `IParser` and `ISerializer` from [CsvHelper](https://joshclose.github.io/CsvHelper/) that read and write to Excel using [EPPlus](https://github.com/JanKallman/EPPlus).

+If you need to parse or serialize a password-protected Excel document you will need to create an instance of `ExcelPackage` yourself (e.g. `new ExcelPackage("file.xlsx", password)`) and use one of the constructors described below which take that as a parameter.

 ## ExcelParser
 `ExcelParser` implements `IParser` and allows you to specify the path of the Excel package, pass an instance of `ExcelPackage`, `ExcelWorkbook`, `ExcelWorksheet`, `ExcelRange` or a `Stream` that you have already loaded to use as the data source.